 Dr. Darek M. HAFTOR är professor i informationssystem.
 Han är expert i digitala affärsmodeller, ökning av produktivitet vid användning av digital teknik och genomförande av digitala transformationer i organisationer.
-Hans forskning fokuserar på hur ekonomiskt värde skapas vid användningen av digital teknik.
+Hans forskning fokuserar på hur ekonomiskt värde skapas vid användningen av digital teknik, bl.a. maskinlärande teknik.
 Darek disputerade i industriell organisation och ekonomi vid Chalmers och tillbringade ett drygt decennium i industrin och offentliga organisationer.

 Detta stycke finns inte på svenska, därför visas den engelska versionen.

-Darek M. HAFTOR (previously D. M. Eriksson) is a full professor of information systems at Uppsala University, since 2019.
-He is an expert on how the use of digital technologies may give rise to economic value creation, including productivity increase, development of new digital business models, and digital transformations.
+Darek M. HAFTOR (previously D. M. Eriksson) is a full professor of information systems at Uppsala University, a position that he has held since 2019.
+He is an expert on how the use of digital technologies can create economic value, including through productivity increases, the development of new digital business models and the digital transformation of organisations.

-Between 2013 - 2019, he served as a full professor of information systems at Linnaeus University, Sweden.
-Together with the local industry, he developed and directed there a new research program on digital business and productivity.
-This program culminated in the establishment of “the Gunilla Bradley Centre for Digital Business”, with a dozen part-time researchers, which was inaugurated by Swedish Government’s digitalization minister.
-This research attracted three million Euro of research founding from both industry and research founding agencies, including the European Union.
+He served as full professor of information systems at Linnaeus University, Sweden (2013-2019).
+Working closely with local industry, he established and directed a new research programme on digital business and productivity.
+This programme culminated in the founding of the ‘Gunilla Bradley Centre for Digital Business’, with a dozen part-time researchers.
+The centre was inaugurated by the Swedish government’s minister for digitalisation and attracted more than 3 million euros of research funding from both industry and research funding agencies, including the European Union.

-He has served as the chief editor (Cybernetics & Human Knowing) and a senior editor (Information and Management) for scientific journals and as the member of scientific committees for various conferences.
-He regularly acts a paper reviewer for various scientific conferences and journals, and as an expert evaluator for the appointment of scientific positions and for the assessment of scientific project proposals as well as educational programmes.
-He has supervised several doctoral candidates to completion and guided a handful of postdoctoral researcher projects.Darek acts regularly as an advisor to leaders of organizations, ranging from large corporations to public entities, on matters of digitalisation of organisations.
-He is also featured regularly as an invited speaker at industrial and special interest conferences.
+He has served as chief editor of 'Cybernetics & Human Knowing', on editorial board of 'Information and Management' and is a member of the scientific committees of various conferences.
+He regularly acts as a peer reviewer for scientific conferences and journals and as an expert evaluator for the appointment of scientific positions and the assessment of scientific project proposals as well as educational programmes.
+He has supervised several doctoral theses to completion and has offered guidance on numerous postdoctoral research projects.

-Darek’s research has produced more than one hundred scholarly texts, presented as books and articles at numerous conferences and in scientific journals.
-Together with his colleagues, Darek’s work has been recognized with several prices, including “the Sir Geoffrey Vickers Memorial Award” for the best paper from the “International Society for the Systems Science”, and the “Best Proposal Award” from “the Strategic Management Society”.
+Darek’s research has produced more than 100 scholarly works, presented as books and articles in numerous conferences and scientific journals.
+Together with his colleagues, Darek has received several prizes for his work, including the ‘Sir Geoffrey Vickers Memorial Award’ (best paper) from ‘the International Society for the Systems Sciences’ and the best proposal award from the ‘Strategic Management Society’.

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.